dora-rs/dora-lerobot/robots/aloha/CONFIGURING.md

 # Dora pipeline Robots

-AlexK Low Cost Robot is a low-cost robotic arm that can be teleoperated using a similar arm.
-This repository contains the Dora pipeline to manipulate the arms, the camera, and record/replay episodes with LeRobot.
+Aloha is a bi manual robot that can be teleoperated using a similar arm.
+This repository contains the Dora pipeline to manipulate arms, cameras, and record/replay episodes with LeRobot.

 ## Configuring